 Second hurdle was the way the monitor ROM read the keyboard.
 Any normal hardware design would scan the rows of buttons, and put the position of each key in a bit array where 1 is pressed down, and 0 is released.
 This way you could make routines that react to press, hold and release of each individual key.
 The monitor ROM processed the keys differently.
 Instead of storing the current situation, it puts each key press in a linear buffer.
 So if you press A,B,A, those buttons get in a cue, from which you can read the key that is longest in the cue.
 After reading a key it gets discarded from the cue.
 As you can imagine, this makes it very hard to registrate multiple keys at once, and this translates to bad behaviour of the controls in 4-way games.
 If you want Pac-Man or a platform game to play nice, using a linear cue of key presses is horrible.

 Nevertheless some developers were able to make some great games for the P2000T.
 Many of them were clones of famous hits in the arcade.
 The Pac-Man for the P2000T was called "Ghosthunt".
 It was one of the games that hit the limit of what was possible with the machine.
 It was 100% made in Z80 machine code, and the developers even wrote their own assembler system to create the game: Zemon.
-In theory you could even make a replacement interrupt routine that reads the keyboard in a more suitable way for games.
-But this was probably out of scope for the mainly 17 year old teens that wrote the majority of P2000T games.

 The best chance to find a P2000T is on the Dutch classifieds site Marktplaats.
 Most machines were sold in the Netherlands.
 Getting a foreign version might be expensive and difficult.
 It is recommended to do a pick up yourself, there is a lot to check.